GACJ/complib-help/docs/methods/overview.md

 The toolbar buttons can be identified by hovering over them.
 Some of the toolbar buttons **may not be visible on every method page**, and to every user.
 The buttons are, from left to right:

 ![Icon: find true to this](../img/icon_findtrueto.png){width="50"} Find compositions true to this :   Begins an **extended search** of compositions in the Composition Library to determine which ones can be rung with this method (see [Extended searches](../search/extended.md)).
 The search will include any [private compositions](../compositions/adding_compositions_overview.md/#publishing-compositions) you have defined.
-Only available to Power Users.
+Only available to registered Power Users.

 ![Icon: add to collection](../img/icon_addtocollection.png){width="50"} Add to collection :   Adds the method to a **collection** of your choice (see [Collections](../collections/overview.md)).
 Only available to registered users.